Linux Australia: History and goals

 Linux Australia was co-founded by Terry Dawson and Gary Allpike.
-From humble beginnings the organisation was formally incorporated to provide legal support for the inaugural Conference of Australian Linux Users (now linux.conf.au).
-Over progressive years the organisation has steadily matured in its operation and today its major activities include the successful annual linux.conf.au open source conference, a grants program that seeds and supports relevant open source projects, and regular participation in public events such as conferences and exhibitions.
+The organisation was formally incorporated to provide legal support for the inaugural Conference of Australian Linux Users (now linux.conf.au).
+Over progressive years the organisation has steadily matured in its operation and today its major activities include the annual linux.conf.au open source conference, a grants program that seeds and supports relevant open source projects, and regular participation in public events such as conferences and exhibitions.
 Public relations activities include lobbying to government and corporate entities on open source issues and comment and opinion to the media.

 Office holders

 The executive council is elected democratically by the organisation membership annually, and therefore changes year to year.
 Membership is open to anyone with an interest in furthering the goals and objectives of the organisation.